 5. Now turn the game on and practice solo/offline.
 Make it ALL about your posture, don’t try to play well.
 In fact, you might play a bit worse while you pay some attention to your posture, and less to your game.
 Aim for 80% attention to posture, 20% attention to game.

 6. When you’re happy you can do that, switch it round, give 80% attention to the game, and 20% to your posture.
 That’s 20% more than you’ve ever done before, right?

-Get used to it, and soon you’ll be sitting better AND playing better.
+Get used to it, and soon you’ll be sitting better, in the right posture for gaming, AND playing better.
+Result!

 HOW DOES THE CORRECT GAMING POSTURE HELP YOU PLAY BETTER?

 Let’s take a look at some obvious advantages:

 - Less stress on the body means less aches and pains

 - Better breathing means clearer thinking and less fatigue

 - Better circulation means a good blood flow to where you need it most